 As for oil filters, we recommend AC Delco, selected K&N, Moroso, or any of the other high quality oil filters on the market.

 Be aware that some K&N filters have a very low micron rating, and we don't recommend them.
 All oil filters have a micron particle rating.
 If you want to run a low micron rated oil filter during the break-in period, that would be acceptable.
 Do not run the engine at high rpm during this break-in period with a low micron oil filter.
 The filtration on these oil filters is high, but the restriction is also very high and may reduce oil flow (volume) when running at wide open throttle or when the engine is cold.

-Filters in the micron range of 20-25 offer the best overall protection and do not interfere with oil flow/volume to any great extent.
+Filters in the 20-35 micron range offer the best overall protection and do not interfere with oil flow/volume to any great extent.
 AC Delco and K&N filters have a very strong case and this is very desirable if you have purchased one of our engines with a Dart block.
 The Dart block has a priority main oiling system, and pressure in the oil filter can be very high when the engine is cold.
-You must always allow the engine to warm up completely before any hard acceleration.
+You must always allow the engine to warm up before any hard acceleration.

 Engine break in: As soon as your engine is installed, check and reset the timing if needed.
 Get the car on the road as soon as possible, and run the engine in a somewhat aggressive mode, not exceeding 4,500 rpm for the first few hundred miles.

 Drive safely please; we're not asking you to drive fast or aggressively.
 Just keep your engine under load more than normal.
 Drive it in a very inefficient manner.
 Keep the engine with load against it, and bring the rpm up and back down to seat the rings much better and faster.
 This allows the rings to expand in a perfect circle and with greater pressure against the cylinder walls to establish an even wear pattern.